-In general, we would be considering a title for initial publication in an electronic edition (Kindle and ePub formats) retaining an option to publish a print edition.
-Our normal approach would be to publish a print edition in paperback format if the electronic edition has proved successful.
+We have adopted a digital-first approach, which means that we we would be considering a title for initial publication in an electronic edition (Kindle and ePub formats) retaining the option to publish a print edition, typically two to three months later.

 A reasonable list price for a book depends on the format (and to some extent on the genre and the previous success of the Author).
 We set the list price for our titles, which may change as a result of market forces, regulation/taxation (in the UK printed books are currently zero-rated for VAT while eBooks are subject to standard rate VAT) or in response to other events.
 The list price for a print edition will be higher than for an electronic edition.